kereemerol/DSA210-Project/README.md

 Movies for adults.
 Having 1000 or more vote in IMDb.

+## Until 30th of November
-Until 30th of November, i have collected datas related to genres, IMDb ratings and budget and merged them into one table.
+Until 30th of November, we have collected datas related to genres, IMDb ratings and budget and merged them into one table.
 I also did some EDA on the last excel document which has revenues.I applied two hypothesis tests on it.
-After the deadline i will complete the table with cast popularity features and see how does that affect the box office revenues.
+After the deadline, it is planned that it will be completed as the table in addition of cast popularity features and see how does that affect the box office revenues.

+## Until 2nd of January

+The current and the final dataset has been set as weenriched it with the addition of cast popularity features.